codefresh-io/cap-docs.codefresh.io/_docs/getting-started/cd-codefresh.md

 Dashboards

 ## Connecting to Kubernetes
-As continuotus deployment starts with Kubernetes clusters, Codefresh integrates with any known cluster provider suG Connect your Kubernetes cluster to Codefresh through a simple integration steps.
-For those Kubernetes clusters that are not inKE the Kubernetes integration window, you will be able to add a cluster from known providers such as Google, Azure, Amazon etc. You can also add any generic Kubernetes cluster by manually entering your cluster settings.
+Continuous deployment starts with Kubernetes clusters, and Codefresh integrates with any known cluster provider for Kubernetes through a few simple steps.
+Connect your Google, Azure, Amazon Kubernetes cluster to Codefresh through simple integration steps.
+For those Kubernetes clusters that are not in our list of cluster providers, you can manually enter your cluster settings to add any generic Kubernetes cluster.

 ## Deploying to Kubernetes
+Codefresh offers a variety of options for you to choose from when deploying to Kubernetes.
+We have deployment from the Codefresh UI or programmatically through dedicated steps in pipelines, avoiding the need for `kubectl` commands thrAs you may have guessed, we have dedicated step types for deployment

+On-demand deployment:
-Deploying to Kubernetes with Codefresh is easy because of the variety of deployment options you can choose from So we have Deploy from the Codefresh UI or programmatically through dedicated setos in pipelines No need for `kubectl` commands thrAs you may have guessed, we have dedicated step types for deployment For quick and easy deployment, deploy on-demand from the Codefresh UI Ddicated steps in pipelines: `deploy` or the more advanced `cf-deploy-kubernetes`step that enables simple templating on Kubernetes manifests.   in a pipeline.
-Explained in detail in the present page.
+For quick and easy deployment, deploy on-demand from the Codefresh UI Dedicated steps in pipelines: Use our `deploy` step, or the more advanced `cf-deploy-kubernetes`step that enables simple templating on Kubernetes manifests.
+Kustomize through a freestyle step
-Kustomize and Helm as package manager through freestyle steps in pipelines.
+Helm as package manager, also through a freestyle step

-Using a freestyle step with Kustomize.
-Described in details in this page.
-Using a freestyle step with your own kubectl commands.
-This is very flexible, but assumes that you know how to work with kubectl.
-Described in details in this page.
-Using Helm as a package manager.
-See the Helm quick start guide for more details.
+Finally, if you are familair with and want to work with 'kubectl', use your own our freestyle step If you wish you can still run your own custom kubectl commands in a freestyle step for maximum flexibility on cluster deployments.

 ## kubectl
-kubectl is the command
-If you wish you can still run your own custom kubectl commands in a freestyle step for maximum flexibility on cluster deployments.
-Kubectl is the command line interface for managing kubernetes clusters.
+kubectl is the command line interface for managing kubernetes clusters.
-Codefresh helps you even in this scenario by automatically setting up your config context with your connected clusters.
+Codefresh automatically sets up your config context with your connected clusters.

 ## Helm and Codefresh